Lomray-Software/react-mobx-manager/README.md

     this.apiClient = apiClient;
     this.someParentStore = getStore(SomeParentStore);

-    // In case when store is't singletone you can get access to component props console.log(componentProps);
+    // In case when store is't global you can get access to component props console.log(componentProps);

     makeObservable(this, {